Skip to main content

 And we're here to tell you all about them - one National Monument at a time!

-In this edition, we throw the spotlight on a historied building: the Former City Hall.
+In this edition, we delve deeper into a historied building: the Former City Hall.
 It housed the Japanese forces after the Fall of Singapore (1942), saw the formal announcement of the surrender of the Japanese on its steps (1945), and was the site for the swearing in of our first Prime Minister, Lee Kuan Yew (1959).

 📍 Location

-The 25th building to be gazetted a National Monument of Singapore is located right opposite the Padang (also the location for National Day Parade 2023), with the nearest MRT stations being City Hall MRT or Raffles Place MRT.
+The Former City Hall was the 25th building to be gazetted as a National Monument, and is located near right opposite the Padang (another National Monument).
+The MRT stations nearest to the Former City Hall are City Hall or Raffles Place.

 📅 Significant dates